 Your mobile provider may be partnered with streaming services

-Depending on your plan, you may have access to some of the most popular streaming services.
+Depending on your plan, you may have free or discounted access to popular streaming services.

-- Some T-Mobile customers, get access to Netflix, Paramount+ and Apple TV+.
+- Some T-Mobile customers get access to Hulu and Paramount+.

-- Many Verizon Wireless customers can get the entire Disney Bundle, a year of Discovery+ and six to 12 months of AMC+.
+- Many Verizon Wireless customers can earn perks towards the Disney Bundle, Netflix, HBO Max, and YouTube Premium.

 Related posts: